A recent study validates the diet quality concept for weight control.

 Some foods promote weight gain.
 Snack chips, candy, soft drinks—call these low-quality foods.
 Other foods tend to prevent weight gain.
 Fruits, vegetables, whole grains—call these high-quality foods.
 One would expect people who eat lots of low-quality foods and not a lot of high-quality foods to be fatter than people who do the opposite.
 A recent study from the Harvard School of Public Health proves that this is expectation is accurate.

-When the results of this study were released, some late-night comics had fun mocking them.
+When the results of this study were released last month, some late-night comics had fun mocking them.
 “New study shows gorging on potato chips makes you fat.”
-OK, when you put it like that, the study seems like a very big effort to prove the obvious.
+Okay, when you put it like that, the study seems like a very big effort to prove the obvious.
 But it’s actually a lot more profound than that.

 What’s truly obvious—and the reason those jokes about the study aren’t terribly clever—is that knowing what makes people fat does not help people avoid getting fat.
 In theory, nothing could be simpler than losing weight or preventing weight gain.
 But two-thirds of us are overweight anyway, because it is not easy to actually do the simple things one has to do to become or stay lean.